Texas Board of Pardons and Paroles: History

 The BPP currently operates under legislative changes made in 2003 that replaced the eighteen-member board with a chairman/presiding officer and six board members.
 Parole commissioners were added to assist the board with release decisions, revocation decisions and imposition of special parole conditions.
 The chair/presiding officer and board members are appointed by the governor with approval from the senate.
 Parole commissioners, currently fourteen with two serving in each of seven board offices, are hired by the presiding officer.

 Governance

-The current chair and presiding officer of the BPP is David Gutiérrez who maintains an office in Gatesville and in Austin.
+As of 2024, the current chair and presiding officer of the BPP is Marsha Moberley, appointed by Governor Greg Abbott.
 The BPP meets at least quarterly each fiscal year.
 Board members maintain offices in seven regions around the state: Amarillo, Angleton, Austin, Gatesville, Huntsville, Palestine and San Antonio.
 Additional offices are maintained throughout Texas for parole hearings and institutional parole officers.

 Parole guidelines system

 A research-based parole guidelines system assists board members in making parole decisions.
 The guidelines provide a rating score for each offender based on the seriousness of the offense and the likelihood of a favorable parole outcome.

 The guidelines consist of two major components – a risk assessment and an offense severity classification – that combine to create a single ranking score.

 The risk assessment uses both Static Factors – age at first admission to a correctional facility, criminal record, history of incarcerations, previous release revocations, employment history – and Dynamic Factors that may change—educational, vocational, or on-the-job training in prison, disciplinary conduct, prison custody level, age – to determine a risk level score.

 The board also has assigned an offense severity classification to the felony charges in the criminal code.
 Severity rankings range from "low," for non-violent crimes such as credit card abuse, to "highest" for major crimes, such as capital murder.

 The risk level and severity rankings combine to create a single score.
 The higher the score, the more likely an offender is to complete parole successfully.
 The parole guidelines are formulated to ensure the guideline criteria reflect board policy; are applied in a consistent manner to all candidates for parole (reliable), and are predictive of risk to public safety (valid).
 The board's goal is to continuously identify any parole guideline-related issues in order to maintain current and effective guidelines.